Paul Dickson (American football): Personal life

 Dickson returned to Minneapolis, after his one season in St. Louis, to live and work in sales, marketing and customer relations for computer companies.
 He was also a member and president of the Minnesota chapter of the NFL Alumni Association.
 He was nicknamed "Suitcase" because of his large hands and feet.

 In January 1971, he joined Viking teammate Marshall in a snowmobile excursion that ended in tragedy.
 Planning to travel across the Great Divide of the Rocky Mountains, a party of 16 became fragmented, and then got caught in a blizzard, having to spend a frigid night in the snow with few provisions.
 Dickson, Marshall and three others huddled together in a grove of trees, and lit all the cash they had on them -- "Hundreds, twenties, ones, they were all the same denomination: burnable," Marshall said—in order to start a small fire to avoid freezing.
 Although everyone was rescued the next day, Minneapolis Federal Reserve President Hugh Galusha died of hypothermia.

 On June 7, 2011, he died of a blood infection.
-He was survived by his second wife Maureen and his two sons Scott and Slade from his first marriage.
+He was survived by his second wife Maureen and his two sons from his first marriage.